embetrix/meta-stm32mp15x/README.md

 ## Secure Boot:

-Secure Boot Signing of **tf-a** an **fip** binaries is enabled by default using a devel key
+Secure Boot Signing of **tf-a** an **fip** binaries is enabled by default using a development key

-we recommend to generate your own key:
+we recommend that you generate your own key using:

 ```
 openssl ecparam -name prime256v1 -genkey -out /path/to/secure-boot-mykey.pem
 ```

-Set the new Key Path as Bitbake Variable in your local.conf:
+Set the new Key path in a Bitbake Variable put in your local.conf:

 ```
 SECBOOT_SIGN_KEY = "/path/to/secure-boot-mykey.pem"